Welcome to General Psychology Online

 This distance learning course is conducted mostly via e-mail, the Internet within the Angel system, and through (when needed) telephone communication.
 This course does NOT require students to meet on campus during the semester at any time.
 The instructor is available, however, to meet with any student, either online or at the West Valley campus, at any time during the term to answer questions or assist in studying.

-In this course, students are given 11 chapter quizzes (the lowest is dropped), which occur approximately on a weekly basis in the spring and fall terms; these short quizzes are designed to help students keep "on track" with the Myers' reading assignments.
-For the spring, summer, and fall terms, there are also four MANDATORY online essay exam testing sessions on THURSDAY evenings from 7:00-8:30 p.m.
-For the winter term, there are three MANDATORY online essay exam testing sessions on Wednesday evenings from 7:00-8:30 p.m.
+In this course, students are given 11 chapter quizzes (the lowest is dropped), which occur approximately on a weekly basis in the spring and fall terms; these short (multiple-choice) quizzes are designed to help students keep "on track" with the Myers' reading assignments.
+For the spring and fall terms, there are also three MANDATORY online essay exam testing sessions on THURSDAY evenings from 7:00-8:30 p.m.
+For the summer & winter terms, there are three MANDATORY online essay exam testing sessions on Wednesday evenings from 7:00-8:30 p.m.
+(Due to the accelerated term, tests for the winter & summer sessions are mostly multiple-choice & a few fill-in/short answer ONLY).
 The exact dates are listed on the Reading Calendar for the course.
 Please note: the final exam is NOT comprehensive for this, or any, of the instructor's courses.
-For a description of this course, please see the instructor's introduction by clicking on her name on the homepage or by going to: http://instruct.westvalley.edu/reed/Instructor_Intro.html.
+For a description of this course, please see the instructor's introduction.

 You are expected to communicate with your instructor and other classmates about specific assignments.
 Most of your work, however, is done on your own through reading assignments, the viewing of online videos, and accompanying lecture materials.
 When taking a online course you must take the initiative to ask your instructor questions if you do not understand the material.
 You may have to communicate with your instructor with an e-mail message or you may have to call the instructor and leave a message on an answering machine.
 Either way, the response from the instructor, although always timely, might not be instantaneous.
 You must learn to move on to other material and wait for your instructor to respond.